menglishca/keyin-course-notes/content/fullstack/sprints/midterm-team/_index.md

     - Title
     - Release year
     - Rating (out of 10)
-  - Clicking a game (i.e. clicking it's title) directs to its details page.
+  - Clicking a game (i.e. clicking its title) directs to its details page.

 - **Top Rated Games Page**:
   - Display the 15 highest-rated games, ordered by rating.